Bachelor of Veterinary Medicine

 - An International English Language Testing System overall band score of 7 and 7 in each category prior to commencing the third year of the programme;

-- the satisfactory completion of Pre-EMS Animal Handling Skills prior to commencing Animal Husbandry Extra-mural Studies (EMS);
+- the satisfactory completion of Pre-EMS Animal Handling Skills (VM 1001 Pre-EMS Animal Handling Skills) prior to commencing Animal Husbandry Extra-mural Studies (EMS);

-- The satisfactory completion of 12 weeks of Animal Husbandry EMS (Extra Mural Studies) during term breaks prior to commencing the third year of the programme;
+- The satisfactory completion of 12 weeks of Animal Husbandry EMS (VM 1002 Animal Husbandry Extra-mural Studies) during the Summer Terms and/ or teaching breaks prior to commencing the third year of the programme;

-- The satisfactory completion of 26 weeks of Clinical EMS during term breaks prior to graduation; and
+- The satisfactory completion of 26 weeks of Clinical EMS (VM 1003 Clinical Extra-mural Studies) during the Summer Terms and/or teaching breaks prior to graduation; and

 - The satisfactory completion of a register of veterinary skills prior to graduation.